Daniel Abuhoff is of counsel in Debevoise & Plimpton LLP’s New York office and a member of the firm’s litigation practice, has been described ...

 - Induchem in breach of contract lawsuit with its distributor, Lipo Chemicals brought in New York Supreme Court, Commercial Part.
 A successful settlement was reached, just as jury selection was to begin in May, 2006.

-- Ongoing representation in federal court in Kansas of plaintiff asserting tying bundling and monopolization claims against major distributors of medical supplies.
+- Plaintiff in federal court of Kansas asserting antitrust claims of tying and bundling against major distributors of medical supplies.

 - Defendant in federal action in New York regarding purchasers of freight forwarding services against domestic and international freight forwarding companies, alleging conspiracy to impose surcharges in violation of Sherman Act.